 Results 1–10 of 10 for "Review"X related to "APA Bids Farewell to its Main..."
-Refine Your Search Refine Your Search TopicTherapy (2)Document TypeReviewXYear2013 (1)2011 (4)Author/ContributorBasseches, Harriet (1)Bonanno, Shelley Galasso (1)Cushman, Philip (1)Downing, David L. (1)Himes, Mavis (1)Karen, Maroda (1)Pharis, Mary E. (1) 5 more... [+] Stafford, Mark (1)Stolorow, Robert D. (1)Tessman, Lora Heims (1)Thurer, Shari (1)Winn, Martin (1)Zeavin, Lynne (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)2.Psychoanalysis and Art: The Artistic Representation of the Parent/Child Relationship (Book Review)This book grew out of a conference held in Florence, which focused on parent/child relationships as rendered in art, especially art of the Renaissance.
-The pleasure in the subject matter shines through most of the papers, which are amazingly erudite and knowledgeable about the art that they attempt to analyze from a variety of psychoanalytic perspectives.Review 3.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
-Review 4.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011)5.Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship (Book Review)Shelley Galasso Bonanno reviews the book "Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship" by Chris Jaenicke.Review (January 2011)6.Affect Regulation and the Repair of the Self and Affect Dysregulation and Disorders of the Self (Book Review)Much of his work over the last decade is reproduced in this newly edited pair of books.
+Refine Your Search Refine Your Search TopicTherapy (2)Pain (1)Document TypeReviewXYear2013 (1)2011 (2)Author/ContributorBonanno, Shelley Galasso (1)Downing, David L. (1)Himes, Mavis (1)Karen, Maroda (1)Pharis, Mary E. (1) 5 more... [+] Stafford, Mark (1)Stolorow, Robert D. (1)Tessman, Lora Heims (1)Thurer, Shari (1)Winn, Martin (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
+Review 2.Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship (Book Review)Shelley Galasso Bonanno reviews the book "Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship" by Chris Jaenicke.Review (January 2011)3.Affect Regulation and the Repair of the Self and Affect Dysregulation and Disorders of the Self (Book Review)Much of his work over the last decade is reproduced in this newly edited pair of books.
 Together they contain 17 chapters, five of which are versions of chapters previously published in edited books, and ten of which previously appeared in some form in various journals; only two chapters and one extraordinary Appendix appear to have been produced specifically for this set.
-Review 7.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 8.All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age (Book Review)The authors re-envision modern spiritual life through the examination of literature, philosophy, and religious testimony, and teach us how to rediscover the sacred, shining things that surround us every day.Review 9.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 10.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+Review 4.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 5.All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age (Book Review)The authors re-envision modern spiritual life through the examination of literature, philosophy, and religious testimony, and teach us how to rediscover the sacred, shining things that surround us every day.Review 6.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 7.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
 This review includes an interview with the author.Review 8.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
 Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)9.The Weight of the Proper Name (Book Review)The author demonstrates that the secondary education project promoted by the monks during a period of fifty years, from 1920 to 1970, was unrealisticly given the opposition by regulatory authorities, or the Catholic Committee of the Council of Public Instruction.Review 10.The Letters of Sigmund Freud & Otto Rank: Inside Psychoanalysis by E. James Lieberman and Robert Kramer (Book Review)Martin Winn reviews: The Letters of Sigmund Freud & Otto Rank: Inside Psychoanalysis by E. James Lieberman and Robert Kramer.Review (January 2013) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Review"X related to "APA Bids Farewell to its Main..."